What is the Parkinson’s Nebraska Community Outreach Program?

-The Rural Community Outreach (RCO) program was created in response to the specific needs of rural communities.
-The purpose of the program is to actively engage with rural communities in a way that promotes community-building, expands programming based on local needs, and creates lasting change.
-Centered around creating meaningful relationships, the RCO program focuses on strengthening each community by connecting people with Parkinson’s to each other, to local resources and leaders, and to the statewide Parkinson’s network.
+The Community Outreach Program was created in response to the specific needs of Nebraska communities.
+The purpose of the program is to actively engage with communities in a way that promotes community-building, expands programming based on local needs, and empowers local leaders to create lasting change.
+Centered around creating meaningful relationships, the Community Outreach Program focuses on strengthening each community by connecting people with Parkinson’s to each other, to local resources and leaders, and to the statewide Parkinson’s network.

 Local Community Action Committee

-The most crucial part of the RCO program is the development of the local community action committee (LCAC).
+The most crucial part of the Community Outreach Program is the development of the local community action committee (LCAC).
 The LCAC is a group of motivated professionals and community members who take on a leadership role in the local community.
-Through the RCO program, the LCAC will be provided with the tools and resources to assess their community’s needs and develop a community-based Parkinson’s wellness program to meet those needs on an ongoing basis.
-With guidance from Parkinson’s Nebraska, the LCAC will design a program to meet an identified need and receive a grant up to $500 to support the program.
+Through the Community Outreach Program, the LCAC will be provided with the tools and resources to strengthen their local on an ongoing basis.
+With guidance from Parkinson’s Nebraska, the LCAC has the opportunity to design a program to meet an identified need and receive a grant up to $500 to support the program.

 Through the program, the target community will receive: